NinjaAiden/dcd-milestone-project/README.md

 - Bootstrap 4.0 was used for CSS styling, with a custom CSS overlay, which can be found under the static directory
 - HTML was used for visual purposes and creating forms to feed information into the back end
 - Javascript was used in some places to add or update elements of the user interface
+- Font awesome links were used for button icons

 ## Deployment